kannankvs/md2/Command-Reference.md

 The management interface (eth0) in SONiC is configured (by default) to use DHCP client to get the IP address from the DHCP server.
 Connect the management interface to the same network in which your DHCP server is connected and get the IP address from DHCP server.
 The IP address received from DHCP server can be verified using the "/sbin/ifconfig eth0" linux command.

 SONiC does not provide a CLI to configure the static IP for the management interface.
-There are alternate few alternate ways by which a static IP address can be configured for the management interface.
+There are alternate ways by which a static IP address can be configured for the management interface.
    1) use "ifconfig eth0" linux command (example: ifconfig eth0 10.11.12.13/24).
 This configuration won't be preserved across reboot.
    2) use config_db.jsob and configure the MGMT_INTERFACE key with the appropriate values.
 Refer [here](https://github.com/Azure/SONiC/wiki/Configuration#Management-Interface)
    3) use minigraph.xml and configure "ManagementIPInterfaces" tag inside "DpgDesc" tag as given at the [page](https://github.com/Azure/SONiC/wiki/Configuration-with-Minigraph-(~Sep-2017))

-Once if the IP address is configured, the same can be verified using "/sbin/ifconfig eth0" linux command.
+Once the IP address is configured, the same can be verified using "/sbin/ifconfig eth0" linux command.
 Users can SSH login to this management interface IP address from their management network.

   - Example: